Preliminary Proceedings Committee investigates complaints

 (e.g. policies, procedures, guidelines etc) may be requested from the record holders without the use of the

 production summons process, if the record holder is satisfied to release them voluntarily.
-If the record holder
+If the record holder does not

 wish to release the records on a voluntary basis, the production summons process may be used.